rust-lang/leadership-council/guides/representative-selection.md

 Many of the same qualities that make a good Council representative also make a good team lead.
 However, we strongly recommend against individuals taking on both the role of team lead and Council representative simultaneously.
 In the past, our experience has shown that it is extremely difficult to balance the demands of both roles effectively.
 For teams with shared leadership responsibilities (e.g. co-leads), assigning one co-lead as the representative may be fine if the other co-lead(s) are prepared to take on more of the team leadership responsibilities.
 However, for teams with a single lead, we recommend either establishing multiple clearly delineated team leadership roles or selecting a different Council representative.

-Remember that Council representatives can be subteam members, if a subteam member has the requisite scope and skillset.
+Remember that Council representatives can be members of a subteam[^subteam], if a member has the requisite scope and skillset.

 It is recommended to rotate Representatives when possible.
 The extra responsibilities of being a Representative *and* participating as a team member can push people closer to burnout.
 It is also important to spread the experience across more people, which can help bring new ideas and perspectives, and help bring a better understanding of how the Rust Project works to more people.